Virome-Collaboration-Group/virome_pipeline/README.md

 > Wommack KE, Bhavsar J, Polson SW, et al. VIROME: a standard operating procedure for analysis of viral metagenome sequences.
 Stand Genomic Sci.
 2012;6(3):427-39.

-The VIROME bioinformatics pipeline is controlled using [ergatis](http://ergatis.sourceforge.net) and runs on the [Data Intensive Academic Grid (DIAG)](http://diagcomputing.org) hosted by the [University of Maryland School of Medicine Institutes for Genome Sciences](http://www.igs.umaryland.edu).
-While this repository is tailored for a system with ergatis installed there are many useful scripts in the /bin directory that some researchers may find useful in their work.
+The VIROME bioinformatics pipeline is controlled using [ergatis](http://ergatis.sourceforge.net).
+While this repository is tailored for a system with ergatis installed, there are many useful scripts in the /bin directory that some researchers may find useful in their work.

-After cloning this repo I typically rename:
+After cloning this repo, we typically rename:

     mv virome_pipeline package_virome